FrankBijnen/ExifToolGui/Docs/Readme 4K monitor.txt

   /HighDPI=UnAware           SetProcessDpiAwareness(TProcessDpiAwareness.PROCESS_DPI_UNAWARE)
   /HighDPI=SystemAware       SetProcessDpiAwareness(TProcessDpiAwareness.PROCESS_SYSTEM_DPI_AWARE)
   /HighDPI=PerMonitorAware   SetProcessDpiAwareness(TProcessDpiAwareness.PROCESS_PER_MONITOR_DPI_AWARE)

+The reasons for using command line parameters instead of adding options in preferences:
+- They are hopefully only temporary.
+The long term solution is to use the manifest.
+- The preferences are read too late.
+A window handle is already created.

 The problem that I face is that I dont own a 4K monitor, so it's very hard to test.
 I can only test a lower DPI.
 Anyone with such a monitor willing to help?
 Create an issue on Github with your testresults. https://github.com/FrankBijnen/ExifToolGui/issues